MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

     - Sets the scanner to exclude .msg and .tmp files when running
     - Sets the default owner to the account you want to use when running the scanner

-1. Use the [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/add-aipscannerrepository) cmdlet to define the repositories you want to scan in your content scan job.
+1. Use the [Add-ScannerRepository](/powershell/module/purviewinformationprotection/add-scannerrepository) cmdlet to define the repositories you want to scan in your content scan job.
 For example, run:

     ```powershell
-    Add-AIPScannerRepository -OverrideContentScanJob Off -Path 'c:\repoToScan'
+    Add-ScannerRepository -OverrideContentScanJob Off -Path 'c:\repoToScan'
     ```

     Use one of the following syntaxes, depending on the type of repository you're adding: